tastyware/margin-estimator/README.md

 > [!NOTE]
 > Not all features are available yet, pending further development.
-> Supported instruments: equity/ETF/index options
+> Currently, equity/ETF/index options are supported, for any trade
-> Missing instruments: equities/ETFs, futures, futures options
-> Supported trade types: single options, strangles, verticals, condors, butterflies
-> Missing trade types: ratio spreads, box spreads, jade lizards.
+> type other than ratio spreads, box spreads, and jaze lizards.
 > Contributions welcome!

 ## Installation